sbanati/CodeQuizPro/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a Javascript challenge where I was given a starter code of a random password generator.
-The user in mind can be anyone, but the instructions specified for an employee to create a random password with varying security levels.
+This project is a Web API challenge where I was tasked with designing a fully responsive quiz.
+The specifics were to build a timed multiple choice quiz while using DOM manipulation via JavaScript to dynamically update HTML and CSS.
 <br><br>
-I was given an HTML/CSS/and Java file that had the clean responsive UI seen.
-I was tasked with coding the logic for the password generator.<br>
-No method was specified so I was able to approach the problem at my discretion.